if-ai/ComfyUI-IF_AI_tools/README.md

 ################# ATENTION ####################

+   ** I am Moving the prompt generation to this new node PromptImaGen
+    https://github.com/if-ai/ComfyUI-IF_AI_PromptImaGen/tree/main
-   * I am Moving the prompt generation to this Repo so I can focus on chat stuff for this one https://github.com/if-ai/ComfyUI-IF_AI_PromptImaGen/tree/main You will need to uninstall or disable this repo to use the PromptImaGen *
+    You will need to uninstall or disable this repo to use the PromptImaGen **

 ###############################################
 # Prerequisite Installation (Poppler)